sakuramomo1005/Missingness/README.md

 * m  – Refers to 5 imputed data sets
 * maxit – Refers to no. of iterations taken to impute missing values
-* method – Refers to method used in imputation. we used predictive mean matching.
-We can use methods(mice) to check the possible mehtods
+* method – Refers to method used in imputation.
+We used predictive mean matching.
+We can use 'methods(mice)' to check the possible mehtods

 ```ruby
 #missing